The mishandled Ivanka Trump debacle is only part of the problem.

 Financials appear to be getting ready for another leg higher, depending on a rate hike.

-Consider the RSX bullishly biased long call shooter expiring in November.
+I prefer the one-way biased, at-the-money long call shooter trade expiring in March.

 SQ had a nice run after its last earnings and sets up well for next week's report.